Sandro-Chopikashvili/Customer-Churn-Prediction-Deployment/README.md

 ![Customer Churn Prediction Demo GIF](Recording2025-08-03115144.gif)

-*(Ensure this GIF is uploaded to your GitHub repository in a suitable location, and update the path above if needed.)*

 ## Project Components

 This project is structured around key components of an ML application lifecycle: